xinhuagu/jeetcode/README.md

 # leetcode Java solutions (Just for fun)

-### IMHO , for SW Engineering , Work Ethic and Team Collaboration is more important.
-The ability to solve Leetcode does not mean anything, it can be learned and improved by practice.
-I prefer to think of leetcode just as a place to solve puzzle games , learn or practice some algorithms at the same time.
+###  The ability to solve Leetcode  can be learned and improved by practice.
+IMHO, for SW Engineering , Work Ethic and Team Collaboration is more important.
+The leetcode is a good place to solve puzzle games , learn or practice some algorithms at the same time.